xlab-uiuc/acto/README.md

 ## Getting started

 Users need to port the operator before testing it with Acto.
-We list the detailed porting steps [here](https://github.com/xlab-uiuc/Acto/blob/main/docs/port.md).
+We list the detailed steps of using Acto [here](docs/port.md).
-We are actively working on simplifying the porting process.
+We are actively working on simplifying the process to make it more user-friendly.

 ## Demo
 To show Acto's bug finding capability, we reproduce one of the previous bugs Acto found automatically.